Learn why data loss prevention is important and how you can implement a DLP policy in your business.

 Why do companies need DLP?

 Every business, regardless of size, should prioritize data loss prevention; however, it is especially important for small businesses, according to Jones.
+Small businesses often falsely assume they are not attractive targets – which is precisely why they're so vulnerable to hackers and other bad actors.

-"[Small businesses] are the most vulnerable because they typically do not have the infrastructure to prevent unauthorized use, and they can go out of business fairly quickly if they have no protections for their customers to prevent losses of valuable information," she said.
+"[Small businesses] are the most vulnerable because they typically do not have the infrastructure to prevent unauthorized use, and they can go out of business fairly quickly if they have no protections for their customers to prevent losses of valuable information," Jones said.
 "Losses of revenue and customer trust is difficult to get back, and the presence of legal action is becoming commonplace."

 "Failing to have strong enough security and access controls for sensitive data can result in fines and other penalties from government bodies or industry organizations," said Jesse Wood, CEO of eFileCabinet.
 "Any business that deals with private health information needs to adhere to HIPAA.
 Businesses that deal with customer payment information need to abide by the rules of PCI DSS."